tardate/LittleArduinoProjects/BoldportClub/Pease/README.md

 a phototransistor.
 Secondly, after testing the original circuit on a breadboard, I decided to slow down the frequency.

 * the original runs at hundreds of kHz, so acts like a PWM LED dimmer
-* I pulled the operating frequncy down to 4-10 Hz, so it visibly blinks
+* I pulled the operating frequency down to 4-10 Hz, so it visibly blinks

 The end result is a light/voltage controlled "blinky".
 Depending on the potentiometer trim, it will: